tjburch/tjburch.github.io/_posts/2020-04-20-hit-classifier-1.md

 ## Moving from 2D to 3D

 Up until now, this model has been built by looking at just the launch angle and exit velocity.
-If you think about launch angle as the angle in the _z_ direction, and the exit velocity as the velocity vector, we've effectively<sup>3</sup> parametrized how high and how far a ball is hit. but completely ignoring the third dimension, _y_, or the _spray angle_.
+If you think about launch angle as the angle in the _z_ direction, and the exit velocity as the velocity vector, we've effectively<sup>3</sup> parametrized how high and how far a ball is hit, but completely ignoring the third dimension, _y_, or the _spray angle_.
 This was done to address the original question, "when broadcasters speak about these values, what should I take from it?"

 The third dimension is a very non-trivial factor though.
 The corners are between 300-350 ft from home, while straight-away is between 390-440 ft.
 First, we should take a look at how the current models are handling this (plots shown for gBDT):